Can you feel that?

 Now, imagine a friend inviting you to his birthday party (during the ongoing board exams).
 Would that impact your studies?
 Hell no!

-What you do regularly make the most impact, not what you occasionally do (in this case, the party).
+Things you do regularly make the most impact, not what you occasionally do (in this case, the party).

 So, go ahead and enjoy that delicious, creamy, chocolaty cake (hey, save some for me too).